What is a lattice?

 The Coaching & Mentoring Specialist is a crucial figure within the organisation, dedicated to fostering personal and professional growth among employees.
 This role encompasses the design and implementation of coaching programmes and mentoring initiatives that enhance individual capabilities, build leadership skills, and drive overall organisational effectiveness.
 By cultivating an environment of support and development, the Specialist not only contributes to individual success but also aligns personal growth with the organisation's strategic objectives.

-The praxis of the Coaching & Mentoring Specialist is characterised by a commitment to facilitating transformative experiences that empower individuals within the organisation.
+The work of a Coaching & Mentoring Specialist is characterised by a commitment to facilitating transformative experiences that empower individuals within the organisation.
 This process requires not only technical expertise in coaching methodologies but also a nuanced understanding of human behaviour, organisational dynamics, and the broader socio-cultural context impacting personal development.

 Central to the role is the establishment of trusting relationships, wherein the Coaching & Mentoring Specialist collaborates closely with employees to identify their strengths, aspirations, and areas for growth.
 The application of existentialist principles is particularly pertinent here, as it emphasises the importance of individual agency and the authentic exploration of personal values and goals.
 This relational approach allows employees to feel seen and heard, fostering psychological safety, which is essential for meaningful engagement in the coaching process.